Taiko2k/Taiko2k/README.md

 ## About me

 I'm a person on planet earth who studdies nothing and works at nowhere.
-In my ~~spare~~ time I make software programming code of dubious quality.
+In my ~~spare~~ time I make software code of dubious quality.

 Take a look around and please enjoy your stay.